Kedrigern/Nette-Webloader-Texyla-example/README.md

 mkdir -p www/temp   # make directory for webtemp chown -R www-data:www-data log temp www/temp
 ```
+Tip: If you get only Homepage and another pages send "Not Found" then you have bad configure (or haven't) mod_rewrite.

 How does this work
 ------------------